The Sandbox Environment for Generalizable Agent Research (SEGAR): The Sandbox Environment for Generalizable Agent Research

 \subsection{State space}

-An overview of the state space is provided in Figure~\ref{fig:state_space}.
+An illustration of the state space is provided in Fig.~\ref{fig:state_space}.
 The \segar{} states are composed of a set of \emph{entities}, and the entities are composed of a set of \emph{factors}.
 For each task, the \textsc{Initialization} object (see below) samples the number of a given set of entity types, $\mathcal{T}_{entity}$, resulting in a finite multiset of entity types.

-Each entity type, $\mathcal{T}^e$, has a unique set of factor types, $\mathscr{T}^e_{factor} \subseteq \mathscr{T}_{factor}$.
-Some examples of the factor types include: \begin{itemize} \item \textsc{Position}: A 2D vector representing the location of an entity within the arena. \item \textsc{Charge}: The charge of the entity, used to determine dynamics from the Lorentz law of electromagnetic force~\citep{panofsky2005classical}. \item \textsc{Mass}: Inversely proportional to how much force needs to be applied to change the velocity of an entity. \item \textsc{Friction}: The kinetic friction coefficient of a \textsc{Tile} used to compute the force due to friction applied to another entity (such as an \textsc{Object}). \end{itemize} A complete list of \segar{}'s built-in factors can be found in the documentation.
-Note that the set of factor types $\mathcal{T}_{factor}$ is extensible through sub-classing any existing factor type (including the generic \textsc{Factor} type).
+Each entity type, $\mathcal{T}^e \in \mathcal{T}_{entity}$, has a unique set of factor types, $\mathscr{T}^e_{factor} \subseteq \mathscr{T}_{factor}$.
+The entity types are all subclasses of the \textsc{Entity} generic class, and their factor types are implemented as a set of dictionary keys, each key being a subclass of the \textsc{Factor} generic class.
+Some example of types are provided in the Supp., and we provide a full list of built-in types in the \href{https://segar.readthedocs.io/en/latest/autoapi/segar/things/}{documentation}.
+Note that all types are extensible through sub-classing any existing type (including the generic types).

-The set of entity types, $\mathscr{T}_{\mathit{entity}}$ are all sub-classes of the \textsc{Entity} generic class, and their factor types are implemented as a set of dictionary keys.
-For example, the dictionary representation for an entity might look like: